On Death and Grieving

 What you should do:

-• Write down everything you can about him/her.
-Things he said, things you did together, jokes played, things that pissed you off and little gestures.
+• Write down everything you can: things they said, things you did together, jokes, irritations, small gestures.
 Your mind will be flooded with memories over the next two weeks, and then they will slowly fade.
 You will never remember him as well as you do right now.
 Write it down.
 Also…it will help you grieve.
-Do this every day, for 30 days, without fail.

 • Keep up your exercise routine.
 If you don’t exercise, you should start.